 WWL Year Position on Open Doors World Watch List Persecution rounded score out of 100

-2025 9 86

 2024 9 86

 2023 8 86

 2022 9 85

 2021 8 86

+2020 9 85

-There has been very little change in score in the WWL 2025 reporting period: Pressure has remained extreme in virtually all Spheres of Life, with the score for violence remaining very high.
-The outlook for Iranian Christians, in particular converts from Islam to Christianity, is by no means improving.
+There has been very little change in score in the WWL 2024 reporting period: Pressure has remained extreme in virtually all Spheres of Life, and violence has risen very slightly.
+Converts from Islam to Christianity face difficulties from government, society and their families.
 The government sees these Iranian Christians as an attempt by Western countries to undermine Islam and the Islamic regime of Iran.
 Historical communities of Armenian and Assyrian Christians are recognized by the state but are treated as second-class citizens.
-The country's political institutions are ultimately dominated by hardliners.
-State surveillance is on the rise and the authorities are increasingly exerting a firmer grip on daily life and activities, an attitude reflected in the harsh responses to the "Woman, life, freedom" protests that followed the death of Mahsa Amini on 16 September 2022 and has continued since.
-Furthermore, converts to Christianity are often accused of being part of a "Zionist cult", i.e. having ties with the state of Israel.
-Reportedly, this has led to increased pressure following the increasing tensions between Iran and Israel.